Hywan/mnt.io/content/articles/2019-05-29-announcing-the-fastest-webassembly-runtime-for-go-wasmer/index.md

 > casting is done automatically.
 Thus, a WebAssembly function acts as
 > any regular Go function.*

-## WebAssembly calling Go funtions
+## WebAssembly Calling Go Funtions

 A WebAssembly module _exports_ some functions, so that they can be called from the outside world.
 This is the entry point to execute